-PHYSICAL SCIENCE - 11093 Prerequisite: Terra Nova test scores and teacher
+PHYSICAL SCIENCE - 11093 Prerequisite: Test scores and teacher

 Course emphasizes concepts and processes of physical science (introductory chemistry and physics).
 It involves concentrated "hands-on" laboratory work and individual progress.
 The course is designed for those students whose academic strengths are in science.